-Article I.
+Article I. - CIRCULATION.

-CIRCULATION.

-- I. Each Postal Administration shall forward by the routes and means which it uses for its own parcels, parcels delivered to it by the other Administration for conveyance in transit through its territory. - 2.
-Missent parcels shall be re-transmitted to their proper destination, by the most direct route at the disposal of the Office re-transmitting them.
+- 1. Each Postal Administration shall forward by the routes and means which it uses for its own parcels, parcels delivered to it by the other Administration for conveyance in transit through its territory. - 2.
+Missent parcels shall be retransmitted to their proper destination, by the most direct route at the disposal of the Office retransmitting them.

-METHOD OF TRANSMISSION.
+Article 2. - METHOD OF TRANSMISSION.
 PROVISION OF BAGS.

-- 1. The exchange of parcels between the two countries shall be effected by the Offices appointed by agreement between the two Postal Administrations. - 2.
-Parcels shall be exchanged between the two countries in bags duly fastened and sealed; but when the number of parcels does not justify the making up of closed mails the parcels may be sent "à découvert" to an intermediate country.

-In the absence of any arrangement to the contrary, the transmission of parcels despatched by one of the two contracting countries in transit through the other shall be effected " à découvert ".
+- r.
+The exchange of parcels between the two countries shall be effected by the offices appointed by agreement between the two Postal Administrations. - 2.
+Parcels shall be exchanged between the two countries in bags duly fastened and sealed.
+In the absence of any arrangement to the contrary, the transmission of parcels despatched by one of the two Postal Administrations in transit through the other shall be effected "a découvert".

 - 3. A label showing the Office of Exchange of origin and the Office of Exchange of destination shall be attached to the neck of each bag, the number of parcels contained in the bag being indicated on the back of the label. - 4.
 The bag containing the Parcel Bill and other documents shall be distinctively labelled. - 5.
-The express and Trade Charge parcels forwarded in a Mail shall be placed together, and, as far as possible, in the bag which contains the Parcel Bill and other documents.
+The Trade Charge parcels forwarded in a Mail shall be placed together, and, as far as possible, in the bag which contains the Parcel Bill and other documents.
 When they cannot all be placed in the bag which contains the Parcel Bill, the bag or bags in which they are forwarded shall be indicated by a distinctive label. - 6.
 Similarly, insured parcels shall be forwarded in separate bags; and the labels of these bags shall be marked with any distinctive symbol that may from time to time be agreed upon by the two Administrations. - 7.
 The weight of any bag of parcels shall not exceed 36 kilogrammes (80 pounds avoirdupois). - 8.
-Each Postal Administration shall provide the bags necessary for the despatch of its parcels.
-These bags shall be returned by the office of destination empty, made up in bundles of ten (nine bags enclosed in one) and despatched as a separate Mail to the Office of Exchange appointed by the Administration of the country of origin.
-The number of bags so forwarded shall be advised on a Parcel Bill, which shall be separate from that used for advising the parcels themselves and shall be numbered in a separate annual series.
+Each of the Administrations concerned shall provide its own bags.